eaguilarjz/vondo-docs/en/households.md

 Their vondo account isn't affected — they keep their other households, their profile, their sessions, everything.
 Only this household disappears from their view.

-The Owner can't remove themselves; for that, use Transfer ownership or Delete household below.
+The Owner can't remove themselves — to step away, use Delete household below.

 ### Revoke a pending invite (Owner only)